levmin/P0631/README.md

-A reference implementation of the \<math\> header, introduced in the ISO C++ proposal https://wg21.link/P0631 "Math Constants".
+A reference implementation of the \<math\> header, introduced in the ISO C++ proposal P0631 "Math Constants", see https://wg21.link/P0631.